4 min read

 Ubisoft had been using Jira as their standard planning tool for several years, so David turned to the marketplace in his search for a better solution.

 “We settled on Easy Agile Story Maps (now Easy Agile TeamRhythm) because it was clear what it could do and how it could help us with the processes we wanted to adopt,” said David.
 “The out-of-the-box version covered the basics, but it was also very easy to see how people have customized it for further use.”

 “There’s a playboard available on the site, so anybody can go in and basically play around with the data to see what it looks like.
 And that’s fantastic because it was quite an easy pitch and to go to people and say, have a play with this.”

 The team secured management buy-in fast, following just two weeks of trialling the software.
 They then began a more in-depth trial of the software (still using their free access), spending around two months using it in a focused way.
 Any questions during the period were answered within 24 hours, helping cement the decision that this was the right tool for the team.

-Since implementing Easy Agile User Story Maps, David has seen several benefits for the business.
+Since implementing Easy Agile User Story Maps (now TeamRhythm), David has seen several benefits for the business.

 Team buy-in and engagement

 With the team already comfortable with Jira and Agile principles, using the plugin meant people could easily click, drag, add, and rework until they had the picture they wanted.
 “The familiarity was super important,” said David of the Jira integration.
 “The team had the foundations and already knew where it was going, but this added an extra dimension”.

 “The plugin allows us to be much clearer about what we need – and only what we need.
 By the end of a milestone, we’ve got less noise to deal with, which has also had a considerable impact on team morale,” said David.